-‘Days Of Our Lives’: Chloe Wakes Up From Coma – Does She Tell The Truth About Nicole’s Baby On ‘DOOL’?
+‘Days Of Our Lives’: Chloe Wakes Up From Coma — Does She Tell The Truth About Nicole’s Baby?
 [Spoilers]

 As previously reported by the Inquisitr, Nancy believes she is doing the right thing by keeping the truth hidden about Nicole’s baby on Days Of Our Lives.
 However, Nicole deserves to know the truth and what Nancy is doing is just not right.
 Well, it looks like Nicole Walker will soon find out the truth, according to the latest issue of Soap Opera Digest.

 In the upcoming week, Chloe will wake up from her coma and Nancy is right there by her hospital bed.
 Once she opens her eyes, Nancy tells Chloe everything that has happened.
-Chloe discovers that things have not gotten better, but worse.
+Chloe discovers that things have not gotten better, but are actually worse.
 She had the intention of telling Nicole the truth when she gave birth, but something always interrupted them.
 Either Chloe had to start pushing or Nicole would get a phone call.
 Then, she had a stroke and landed in a coma.
 For fans worried that Nicole would never know the truth, Chloe and Nancy are going to make a decision that will change everything, Nadia Bjorlin explained to the magazine.

 “So, basically, when Chloe wakes up, she finds that things are worse.
 Deimos and Brady are collecting evidence to prove that Holly is Nicole and Daniel’s baby.
-Chloe had every intention of telling Nicole on the night the baby was born, bu then she had the stroke and fell into a coma.”
+Chloe had every intention of telling Nicole on the night the baby was born, but then she had the stroke and fell into a coma.”

-On Days Of Our Lives, Chloe and Nancy discuss the situation.
-They go over the pros and cons, then come to the conclusion that Nicole should learn the truth.
-Chloe makes the decision because she wants Nicole to find out from her and not Deimos Kiriakis (Vincent Irizarry) or Brady Black (Eric Martsolf).
-Ultimately, she is afraid of losing Nicole forever.
+On Days Of Our Lives, Chloe and Nancy discussed the situation.
+They went over the pros and cons, then came to the conclusion that Nicole should learn the truth.
+Chloe made the decision because she wanted Nicole to find out from her and not Deimos Kiriakis (Vincent Irizarry) or Brady Black (Eric Martsolf).
+Ultimately, she was afraid of losing Nicole forever.

 That is not the only exciting thing that will happen to Nicole on Days Of Our Lives this week.
 On Wednesday, Deimos will propose marriage to Nicole.
 Even though he has always wanted to marry her, this proposal is not planned.
 However, executive producer Ken Corday warned that Nicole’s happiness will not last long.
 In the near future, she will be accused of attempted murder.